goyal-aman/goyal-aman.github.io/hello/content/blog/Low-Cost, Zero-Ops Analytics at AngelOne’s Scale.md

 One of the early challenges our product teams had was visibility — not having a clear view of how users interact with our product or what their experience looks like.
 This made it hard for them to plan what to improve next.

-We’re a small, independent team inside Angel One exploring new initiatives and moving fast.
+We’re a small, independent team within a fast-growing financial technology arm of a large enterprise exploring new initiatives.
 While we operate autonomously, all security standards and org-level policies still apply to us.
 This means we get the freedom to experiment, but the solution has to be secure and compliant from day one.

 With a small team, a growing backlog, and limited bandwidth, we needed something simple and self-sustaining not another system to maintain.
 Our requirements were clear:
 1. Give visibility into user journeys (our core need)